Mical155/U15A2/README/README.md

 - Clear and engaging company overview - The introduction to Hot Beans for potential employees needs to be engaging and provides great detail in terms of the companies aims, goals and intentions.
 Would also be ideal to include the companies background or recent work.

-- Trainee Testimony - Would also be ideal to include testimonials from existing trainee web developers that are apart of the company.
-This will allow current employees to share their experience at Hot Beans with users who can be potential future employees.
+- Current trainee profiles - Would also be ideal to include testimonials from existing trainee web developers that are apart of the company.
+This will allow current employees to share their experience at Hot Beans and to give users more of an idea of what work is performed at Hot Beans.

 - Professional/organized website design - Ensure that the website is visually pleasing and professional as it is a web development company and would have a higher chance of appealing to web developers than the website looking very unorganized.

 - Simple application process - It is important to make the online application process as simple as possible.
-This can be done by clearly outlining the steps to users and it must be user-friendly with clear instructions and relevant fields.
+This can be done by clearly outlining the steps to users and it must be user-friendly with clear instructions and relevant fields whilst also making sure they are steps that will gather key information about the user and their relation with web development.

-- Social media integration - It is also important to integrate links to maybe certain YouTube videos to showcase to users the companies purpose and what they do.
+- Links to web development courses - It is also important to integrate links to maybe certain YouTube video web development course so that users can develop their web development skills.

 ## Developer Requirements